streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

 `gcsManagedLedgerOffloadReadBufferSizeInBytes`|Block size for each individual read when reading back data from GCS.<br><br>The **default** value is 1 MB.
 `gcsManagedLedgerOffloadMaxBlockSizeInBytes`|Maximum size of a "part" sent during a multipart upload to GCS. <br><br>It **can not** be smaller than 5 MB. <br><br>The **default** value is 64 MB.

-## Configure offload to run automatically
+## Configure GCS to run automatically

 Namespace policy can be configured to offload data automatically once a threshold is reached.
 The threshold is based on the size of data that a topic has stored on a Pulsar cluster.
 Once the topic reaches the threshold, an offload operation is triggered automatically.